 My oldest daughter often uses these tools to help improve focus in class and at home while doing homework.
 We prefer quiet fidget toys that she can use that won’t distract others, which is why we save fidget spinners and clicky fidgets for home use.

 These non-distracting fidget toys for ADHD will boost concentration without bothering others in the classroom.
 We prefer toys that don’t have the possibility of falling onto the floor, making a racket, or bouncing around the classroom.
-There are a lot of fidget toys that could cause problems and distractions for other kids.

 These fidget toys for ADHD provide a focus boost without bothering others in the class.
 Most can be discreetly used inside a pocket or under the desk.
 You can also supply some of these for your daughter to use during homework.